 Determination of the molecular and physiological basis of citric acid tolerance in spoilage yeast

-Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in the St Andrews Research Repository are protected by copyright, with all rights reserved, unless otherwise indicated.